ThibFieve/Fish-School-Tracking/README.md

 σ²obs=0.5 and a time step=0.05s.
 On the right one, evolution of the MLE when the time step increases with the same σ²obs=0.5 and for 500 particles.*

-*Report in English availalbe on Github.*
+*Report in English available on Github.*